switty42/AI_C_Gen/ReadMe.md

 - User must enter their OpenAI API key toward the top of the Python script
 - The GPT model can be selected in the source file
 - Under Constants in the Python script - assign the number of times for the prompt to run
-- The requested algorithm is also under Constants as well as the answer to check in program output
 - The constant WORKING_DIR should be set to a directory used only by the test harness with no / on the end
 - Under Contants select C or Python as the targer language for testing
 - The ChatGPT prompt can be adjusted as needed under Constants
-- Specify successful executation as a string inside of ANSWER and ANSWER2, if there is only one answer duplicate both
+- Specify successful executation as a string inside of ANSWER and ANSWER2
+- If there is only one answer duplicate both
 - A time limit is placed on each running C program to prevent infinite loops